matheus-corregiari/arch-toolkit/toolkit/livedata/README.md

                 // called when error change value
             }

-            // You can set the error or loading/showLoading to only be called when data is null
+            // When withData is false, the function only will be called when data is null
-            // this is useful because you might not want to show loading or error when you already have data showLoading(withData = false) {
+            // This is useful because you might not want to show loading or error state when you already have data showLoading(withData = false) {

             }